 You can read Part 1 of my Celiac story HERE.

 Mustering up every ounce of gumption I could afford, I worked that day knowing it was very well my last working day.
 I could barely concentrate enough to have a regular conversation.
 My mind was constantly changing the subject and I had to fight with everything I had to stay in reality.
 I made it to lunch where a coworker was eating a prepared sandwich and took off the bun.
 She offered it to me, so I naturally asked her why she didn’t want the bun of her own sandwich.
 She replied that she had a disease called Celiac Disease.
 “What’s Celiac Disease?”
 I asked.
 She described the e.x.a.c.t. symptoms that I was feeling myself.
 I had a spark of hope deep down in my soul.
 Was this the beginning of God taking control back?
-Do I have Celiac Disease…..I needed to know.
+Do I have Celiac Disease…..I needed to take a celiac antibody test and find out.

 Doctors CAN be wrong.
 Listen to your body!